ailchuk/Libmx/README.md

 # Libmx
-Libmx is an individual project that requires us to re-create some standard C library functions including some additional ones that can be used later to build a library of useful functions for the rest of the program.
+Libmx is an individual project at Unit Factory that requires us to re-create some standard C library functions including some additional ones that can be used later to build a library of useful functions for the rest of the program.